-$p^{} p < 0.001, p^{} p < 0.01, p^{} < 0.05$
+$p^{} > 0.001, p^{} < 0.01, p^{} < 0.05$

-Study 3 replicated Study 2 using the same materials and procedure, but was run between March 16th, 2020 and April 28th, 2020, three to five months after the publication of each these articles.
-This study set out to test if this search effect held even months after the publication of this misinformation when professional fact-checks are hopefully more prevalent.
+Although no pre-analysis plan was filed for Study 3, this study replicated Study 2 using the same materials and procedure, but was run between March 16, 2020 and April 28, 2020, three to five months after the publication of each these articles.
+This study set out to test if this search effect remained largely the same even months after the publication of misinformation when professional fact-checks are hopefully more prevalent.
 This study was approved by the New York University Committee on Activities Involving Human Subjects (IRB-FY2019-3511).

 33 false or misleading unique articles were evaluated and re-evaluated by 1,011 respondents.
 We then compared their evaluation before being requested to search online and their evaluation after searching online.
-You can find the articles used during this experiment in Section A3 of the Supplementary Materials.
-Summary statistics for all respondents in this study are presented in Table 3.
+You can find the articles used during this experiment in Section A3 of the